Tony Johor Kaki Travels for Food · Heritage · Culture · History

 Kerala Restaurant Johor Bahru

-Marian Jacob Gomez, a Malayalee from Kerala who came to Singapore in 1928, ran a Kerala restaurant shed named Gomez Curry at Sophia Street in the 1940s.
+Marian Jacob Gomez, a Malayalee from Trivandrum, Kerala who came to Singapore in 1928, ran a Kerala restaurant shed named Gomez Curry at Sophia Street in the 1940s.

 Gomez Curry was a typical banana leaf restaurant which served Kerala style curry dishes with plain white rice on banana leaf.
 The utensils were the customers' fingers 👐 Gomez Curry was famous for their curry chicken before curry fish head came on the scene.
 Conventional Traditional Kerala curry fish (with mackerel steaks) was on Gomez's menu right from the beginning.